devsecfranklin/template-badge-project/pcb/docs/artwork.md

 * [Install Inkscape](https://inkscape.org/release/inkscape-1.2.2/)
 * Import the jpg/png graphics file to Inkscape.
-* Save the graphic as a "plain SVG", and save it that way
+* Do not save as Inkscape SVG.
+Save the graphic as a "plain SVG".
-  * Do not save as Inkscape SVG

 ## Convert the Graphic to Bitmap